'We got our message out:' 150 attend Dubuque’s Climate Strike and Rally

 “This did make it so more students could come at least,” said LEAF co-founder Jake Jansen, a senior from Elkader, Iowa.
 “We had almost 100 students here.
 At a school of 1,400, that’s a chunk.
 And for any of them holding up their phones, that’s an extra audience we can’t even know about.
 We got our message out.”

-Following the event, Jansen said he and his fellow organizers brought a signed petition to the office of U.S. Rep. Abby Finkenauer, D-Dubuque, asking her to support “a green New Deal, not necessarily The Green New Deal,” not limiting their ask to the exact proposal from New York U.S. Rep. Alexandria Ocasio-Cortez and Massachusetts U.S. Sen. Ed Markey earlier this year.
+Following the event, Jansen said he and his fellow organizers brought a signed petition to the office of U.S. Rep. Abby Finkenauer, D-Dubuque, asking her to support “a green New Deal, not necessarily The Green New Deal,” proposed by Rep. Alexandria Ocasio-Cortez, D-N.Y., and Sen. Ed Markey, D-Mass.

-At today's rally, Iowa Rep. Chuck Isenhart, D-Dubuque, offered other options for how college students can confront climate change.
+At the rally, Iowa Rep. Chuck Isenhart, D-Dubuque, offered other options for how college students can confront climate change.

 “You can use your own class projects, papers and internships to address this issue,” he said.
 “Think about what component of the climate challenge you can address as part of your own education.”